Suneal/website/app/_posts/2018-11-27-about-acminer.md

     - Android
     - Access Control
 color: white
+conference: In Proceedings of the 9th ACM Conference on Data and Application Security and Privacy (CODASPY)
 ---
 <p style="color:#f5f5f5">
 Gorski III, S. A., Andow, B., Nadkarni, A., <b> Manandhar, S. </b>, Enck, W., Bodden, E., & Bartel, A. (2019).
 ACMiner: Extraction and Analysis of Authorization Checks in Android’s Middleware.
 In Proceedings of the 9th ACM Conference on Data and Application Security and Privacy (CODASPY).
 Dallas, TX, USA. [<a href= "https://enck.org/pubs/gorski-codaspy19.pdf"> PDF </a> ]